-2.5.1 Interface Identifiers
+2.5.1.
+Interface Identifiers

 Interface identifiers in IPv6 unicast addresses are used to identify interfaces on a link.
 They are required to be unique within a subnet prefix.
 It is recommended that the same interface identifier not be assigned to different nodes on a link.
 They may also be unique over a broader scope.
-In some cases an interface's identifier will be derived directly from that interface's link-layer address.
+In some cases, an interface's identifier will be derived directly from that interface's link-layer address.
 The same interface identifier may be used on multiple interfaces on a single node, as long as they are attached to different subnets.

 Note that the uniqueness of interface identifiers is independent of the uniqueness of IPv6 addresses.
-For example, a global unicast address may be created with a non-global scope interface identifier and a site-local address may be created with a global scope interface identifier.
+For example, a Global Unicast address may be created with a local scope interface identifier and a Link-Local address may be created with a universal scope interface identifier.

-For all unicast addresses, except those that start with binary value 000, Interface IDs are required to be 64 bits long and to be constructed in Modified EUI-64 format.
+For all unicast addresses, except those that start with the binary value 000, Interface IDs are required to be 64 bits long and to be constructed in Modified EUI-64 format.

-Modified EUI-64 format based Interface identifiers may have global scope when derived from a global token (e.g., IEEE 802 48-bit MAC or IEEE EUI-64 identifiers [EUI64]) or may have local scope where a global token is not available (e.g., serial links, tunnel end-points, etc.) or where global tokens are undesirable (e.g., temporary tokens for privacy [PRIV]).
+Modified EUI-64 format-based interface identifiers may have universal scope when derived from a universal token (e.g., IEEE 802 48-bit MAC or IEEE EUI-64 identifiers [EUI64]) or may have local scope where a global token is not available (e.g., serial links, tunnel end-points) or where global tokens are undesirable (e.g., temporary tokens for privacy [PRIV]).

 Modified EUI-64 format interface identifiers are formed by inverting the "u" bit (universal/local bit in IEEE EUI-64 terminology) when forming the interface identifier from IEEE EUI-64 identifiers.
-In the resulting Modified EUI-64 format the "u" bit is set to one (1) to indicate global scope, and it is set to zero (0) to indicate local scope.
+In the resulting Modified EUI-64 format, the "u" bit is set to one (1) to indicate universal scope, and it is set to zero (0) to indicate local scope.
 The first three octets in binary of an IEEE EUI-64 identifier are as follows:

 0 0 0 1 1 2

 0 7 8 5 6 3

++ +4 ++ ++

+cccc ccug cccc cccc cccc cccc

 + + + ++ ++

-cccc ccug cccc cccc CCCC cccc

-+ + + + + ++

-written in Internet standard bit-order , where "u" is the universal/local bit, "g" is the individual/group bit, and "c" are the bits of the company\id.
-Appendix A: "Creating Modified EUI-64 format

-Interface Identifiers" provides examples on the creation of Modified EUI-64 format based interface identifiers.
+written in Internet standard bit-order, where "u" is the universal/local bit, "g" is the individual/group bit, and "c" is the bits of the company_id.
+Appendix A, "Creating Modified EUI-64 Format Interface Identifiers", provides examples on the creation of Modified EUI-64 format-based interface identifiers.

 The motivation for inverting the "u" bit when forming an interface identifier is to make it easy for system administrators to hand configure non-global identifiers when hardware tokens are not available.
-This is expected to be case for serial links, tunnel endpoints, etc. The alternative would have been for these to be of the form 0200:0:0:1, 0200:0:0:2, etc., instead of the much simpler 1, 2, etc.
+This is expected to be the case for serial links and tunnel end-points, for example.
+The alternative would have been for these to be of the form 0200:0:0:1, 0200:0:0:2, etc., instead of the much simpler 0:0:0:1, 0:0:0:2, etc.